ajvpot/dystopia-dedicated-server/README.md

 ## Configuration

-1. Edit the `Dockerfile` ENVs at the bottom of the file to set the command line options for the game server.
+1. Edit the `Dockerfile` ARGs at the bottom of the file to set the command line options for the game server or build the image with custom build args.
 1. Edit `etc\cfg\server.cfg` to taste, and optionally add SourceMod admins to `etc\addons\sourcemod\configs\admins.cfg`.
 You may also add any additional SourceMod/Metamod files to the `etc\addons` folder and these items will be added to your container image.
 Visit the SourceMod website for additional configuration details.

 A tournament-style image can be created by commenting out the Metamod and SourceMod installation from the build image.